robguilarr/robguilar/public/about/index.md

 I'm a data analyst with engineering skills made by a self-learning attitude.
 With experience in consulting, consumer goods, and virtualization technology industries.
 Who as an add-on has great enthusiasm for the Software Entertainment industry, in how data analytics can improve it as a business, using pre-development analytics, live metrics, and acquisition/retention analysis; for indie markets and big publishers.

-Neither consider myself an expert, but a creative and curious mind.
-As one of my favorite authors, Austin Kleon says, "You don't have to be a genius ....
-Sometimes amateurs have more to teach us than experts", they are always willing to learn, holding the constraints out of mind.
-For this reason, I like to show my work, eager to get feedback from people or groups who share the same interests as me, and help them however I can.
+Although I don't consider myself an expert, I do have a curious and creative mind.
+As the renowned author Austin Kleon once said, "You don't have to be a genius...
+Sometimes amateurs have more to teach us than experts."
+I'm always eager to learn and explore new ideas without placing contraints.
+That's why I enjoy sharing my work and getting feedback from like-minded people.
+So, if you share the same interests as me, I would be thrilled to help you out in any way I can.

 Before I started working as a data analyst, I started out as a self-taught Unity programmer.
 This describes a very important characteristic of mine, and it is the motivation to continuously learn on my own, in the sense of wanting to explore the unknown and accept new challenges.
 I like to propose **creative perspectives** to improve in each area of work, especially when it comes to getting the most out of one of today's most valuable resources, data.